k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11b_tdm_sequence_implementation_without_catalog.md

 # TDM — Sequence Implementation Without Catalog

-Take the following steps in order to create the sequences for your TDM implementation:
+To create the sequences for your TDM implementation, follow these steps:

 ## Generate Sequence Actors